torgeirl/printer_tools/README.md

 ## Usage
 `$ python printer_stats.py [-s startdate -e enddate] [-a new_printer]`

 `$ python printer_status.py <printer>...`

 ## Documentation

 ### printer_stats
+The code assumes the address of each printer is its name.
+If a full address is used (ie. `name.printer.example.com`) only the `name` part is displayed.

 `get\_page\_count()` asks a printer for its page count using the `get\_by\_oid()` function and returns that number, or `n/a` if not found.

 `add\_printer()` and `remove\_printer()` handles adding and removing a printer from the JSON file.